gyes51y767p/api-design-java-JUnit/README.md

  Regex Expression is a powerful tool for pattern matching and text manipulation.
 It allows you to define a pattern, which is a sequence of characters, and then search for, match, or manipulate text based on that pattern.
 Regex could be very complicated, confused for beginners. `EasyRegex` helps to create and verify the regex pattern.

 # Keywords
-regex pattern, regex expreession, genereate regax, remove extra space, test regex
+regex pattern, regex expression, generate regax, remove extra space, test regex

 ## Table of contents
 1. [Getting Started](#Getting-Started)